AmineDjeghri/keras-tensorflow-windows-installation/README.md

-# Keras-TensorFlow-GPU-Windows-Installation (Updated: 12th Apr, 2019)
+# Keras-TensorFlow-GPU-Windows-Installation (Updated: 5th August, 2019)
 ## 10 easy steps on the installation of TensorFlow-GPU and Keras in Windows
+## A bonus step to use it in Jupyter Notebook

 ### Step 1: Install NVIDIA Driver <a href="https://www.nvidia.com/Download/index.aspx?lang=en-us" target="_blank">Download</a>
 Select the appropriate version and click search